nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 _: 1579218266770
 ```

-The `filterFlags` object looked to be similar among all requests and a way for searchers to filter classes by time, units, instructor, etc. It’s modifiable by the filter search portion of the course listing page.
+The `filterFlags` object looked to be similar among all requests and a way for searchers to filter classes by time, units, instructor, etc. It's modifiable by the filter search portion of the course listing page.

 ![The UI for setting filter flags.](./filter-flags.png)

-The `_` parameter didn’t seem to do anything; I could omit it and the request would be the same. `search_by: subject` didn’t seem to change in my experimenting but was required, so I left it as is. `pageNumber` was pretty self-explanatory, and would need to change depending on the page requested.
+The `_` parameter didn't seem to do anything; I could omit it and the request would be the same. `search_by: subject` didn't seem to change in my experimenting but was required, so I left it as is. `pageNumber` was pretty self-explanatory, and would need to change depending on the page requested.

 `model` is where things got interesting.
 All of the keys in the JSON object correspond to keys in the search results page.
 Interestingly, not all keys of the object seem to be required – the same keys that can be omitted in requests to `https://sa.ucla.edu/ro/Public/SOC/Results` can be omitted in the model.
 I figured the model had to be generated somewhere on the frontend, so I grepped for it in the results HTML page.
 And sure enough: